-The financial reports of the Company for the years ended December 31, 2023 and 2022 were authorized for issue by the Board of Directors on February 29, 2024.
+The consolidated financial statements of the Company and its subsidiaries (hereinafter referred to as the "Group") for the year ended December 31, 2023 and 2022 were authorized for issue by the Board of Directors on February 29, 2024.

 III.
 Newly issued or revised standards or interpretations